Before going ahead with haemorrhoid surgery, there are certain questions you need to ask. If in doubt, consider getting a second opinion.

 - Is there anything I can do to improve the outcome?

 - What are your likely out-of-pocket medical expenses?
-(Your surgeon should be able to give you a breakdown of any costs you’ll incur – this is known as ‘Informed Financial Consent’).
-Learn more about the cost.
+(Your surgeon should be able to give you a breakdown of any costs you’ll incur – this is known as ‘Informed Financial Consent’) <link to cost calc>

 - Will there be additional fees for blood tests, urine tests, X-rays, CT scans or MRIs?